FrancesCoronel/personal-website-v3/site/content/adventures/2015-08-19-one-week-left-of-fullstack.md

   - The grand prize?
 Stickers.
     `excitement--;`
     - I completely and utterly embarrassed myself trying to be novel and introduce myself with this speech I memorized (refer to speech below). `ego -= 5;`
-    - Here’s the first tidbit of the speech (the entire thing is kind of long).
+    - Here's the first tidbit of the speech (the entire thing is kind of long).
 This is all from memory because the speech is just _that_ provocative to me.

 > T.E Lawrence, eponymously of Arabia, but very much an Englishman, favored pinching a burning match between his fingers to put it out.
 >
-> When asked by his colleague, William Potter, how was he so effectively able to put out the match without physically hurting himself whatsoever, Lawrence just smiled and replied, ‘The trick, Potter, is not minding it hurts.’
+> When asked by his colleague, William Potter, how was he so effectively able to put out the match without physically hurting himself whatsoever, Lawrence just smiled and replied, ‘The trick, Potter, is not minding it hurts.'
 >
 > The flame that danced at the end of the match was a gift given to us by the Titan Prometheus.
 >